Faisal Islam

 Faisal Islam (born 29 May 1977) is a British political and economics journalist who is the economics editor of BBC News and an occasional presenter of Newsnight.
-He was the political editor of Sky News from 2014 to 2019, and from May 2004 was business correspondent and later economics editor of Channel 4 News until June 2014.
+He served as political editor of Sky News from 2014 to 2019, and from May 2004 was business correspondent and later economics editor of Channel 4 News until June 2014.

 Early life and education

-Born on 29 May 1977 to Bengali parents from West Bengal, India, Faisal Islam was brought up in Didsbury, Manchester and Longsight.
-He was educated at The Manchester Grammar School, an independent school in Manchester, followed by Trinity College, Cambridge.
-In 2000, he gained a master's degree in newspaper journalism from City University in London.
+Born on 29 May 1977 to Bengali parents from West Bengal, India, Faisal Islam was brought up in Didsbury and Longsight.
+He was privately educated at Manchester Grammar School, followed by the University of Cambridge where he was an undergraduate student at Trinity College, Cambridge.
+In 2000, he was awarded a master's degree in newspaper journalism from City, University of London.

 Career

 Islam was formerly an economics correspondent for The Observer newspaper.
 He became business correspondent for Channel 4 News in May 2004, later becoming its economics editor, a position he held until 1 June 2014, when he was replaced by Paul Mason, the programme's former culture and media editor.

-Islam has reported on the ups and downs of the corporate world from government-subsidised arms dealers and failing PFI contracts to how bankers are trading weather.
+Islam has reported on the ups and downs of the corporate world, from government-subsidised arms dealers and failing PFI contracts to how bankers are trading weather.
 Islam was named as successor to the long-serving political editor Adam Boulton of Sky News; he took up his new post before the Scottish independence referendum took place in September 2014.
 Boulton then presented a mid-morning news programme, All Out Politics, on the same channel.

 In November 2018 it was announced that he would replace Kamal Ahmed as BBC News's economics editor, effective summer 2019.
 He was replaced at Sky News in his role as political editor by Beth Rigby, previously the deputy political editor.

 Since 2020 Islam has occasionally presented editions of Newsnight when the show's regular presenters have been unavailable.